gcgarner/IOTstack/README.md

 The credentials and default database name for influxdb are stored in the file called influxdb/influx.env .
 The default username and password is set to "nodered" for both it is HIGHLY recommended that you change that, the default db is "measurements".
 To access the terminal for influxdb execute `./influxdb/terminal.sh`.
 Here you can set additional parameters or create other databases.

-# Mosquitto (mqtt)
+# Mosquitto
 reference https://www.youtube.com/watch?v=1msiFQT_flo
-By default the MQTT container has no password.
+By default the Mosquitto container has no password.
 You can leave it that way if you like but its always a good idea to secure your services.

 Step 1
 To add the password run `./mosquitto/terminal.sh`, i put some helper text in the script.
 Basically you use the `mosquitto_passwd -c /etc/mosquitto/passwd MYUSER` command, replacing MYUSER with your username. it will then ask you to type your password and confirm it. exiting with `exit`.